Toxic Dust and the Risks of Going to Mars

 - Silicates.
 Thanks to the robotic missions to Mars, we know that the surface of the red planet is covered in silicates.
 Silicates, or silica, are compounds composed of oxygen and silicon.
 Exposure to silicates is already a known risk to miners on Earth.
 Inhaling this dust can cause an illness called silicosis, which is progressive and that causes scarring in the lungs that is irreversible.
-Symptoms include shortness of breath, chest pains, coughing, and ultimately respiratory failure.
-Silicosis can also contribute to lung cancer, bronchitis, tuberculosis, and other illnesses.
+Symptoms include chest pains, shortness of breath, coughing, and ultimately respiratory failure.
+Silicosis can also contribute to lung cancer, tuberculosis, bronchitis, and other illnesses.

 - Gypsum.
 The rovers have also found veins of gypsum, a mineral that is not as toxic as minerals like asbestos, but which can still cause a lot of damage in dust form.
 Gypsum is a hydrated calcium sulfate mineral that is common in mines on Earth and likely on Mars as well.
-There are set exposure limits for gypsum in the U.S. Exposure can cause irritation to the eyes, skin, and upper respiratory tract, as well as a persistent cough.
+There are set exposure limits for gypsum in the U.S. Exposure can cause irritation to the skin, eyes, and upper respiratory tract, as well as a persistent cough.
 Repeated exposure to gypsum dust can lead to symptoms similar to those seen in coal workers who have inhaled coal dust for years.

 Toxic Dust Could Derail Mars Plans